sexistsniper/roblox-script-apply/README.md

-README - Build System
+Build System Controls

-Left Click = place block
+Left Click → Place block

-Right Click / Delete key = delete block under mouse
+R key → Delete block under mouse (right-click remains free for camera control)

-Q / E = rotate block
+Q / E → Rotate block (90° steps)

-1 / 2 = cycle block types
+1 / 2 → Cycle block types (Block / WallBlock / FloorBlock)

-Z = undo
-Y = redo
+Z → Undo last action

+Y → Redo last undone action

-G = toggle snapping
+G → Toggle snapping on or off

-+ / - = change grid size
++ / - → Increase or decrease grid size

+Notes

-Ghost block shows where the next block will go.
+A ghost block shows where the next placement will appear.

-Other players see what you build, and you see theirs.
+Other players see what you build in real time.

+You also see their builds replicated on your client.